skvamme/command-line-compass/README.md

 Usefull words are:
   init for calibration.
   run for compass.
   Both these words run until stopped with Ctrl-C. Just type the word and press Enter.
+When you run init you should move in all compass directions until no more changes are visible in xmax, ymax ...

   save for saving the current location. ber for getting bearing to saved position.